jbailinua/gravhopper/README.md

 This is a simple Python-interface code for performing gravitational N-body simulations.
 It combines a simple Python interface for ease of use with a C backend for speed, and has the following features:
  - Choice of Barnes-Hut tree or direct summation algorithm.
- - Ability to include external potentials from galpy, gala, or user-supplied functions.
+ - Ability to include external potentials from galpy, gala, agama, or user-supplied functions.
  - Ability to return output as pynbody snapshots.
  - Functions that generate equilibrium or near-equilibrium initial conditions (ICs) for several density profiles (Plummer, Hernquist, exponential disk), along with the ability